 The Predicta Project will allow the interested reader, and the custom car/model historian, to fully enjoy the history of a remarkable restyled “futuristic” automobileand to consider what might have been and this Project will result in the construction of kits that might have been — could have been — if things had been different.
 This Project will be a major effort that will stretch across several literary and scale modeling disciplines to report on, discuss, speculate upon, and display in miniature the most famous of all bubble-topped custom cars — all in an historic setting.

 While the principal goal of The Predicta Project is to chronicle, preserve and pass along the wonderful history of this car (including model car kit “history”) might have been different if some key events been altered – all of which might have plausibly happened had just a couple of decisions been made differently at Monogram.
 History and fiction will cheerfully embrace the two phantom scale model kits and models we’ll build, and in the accompanying phantom artifacts and ephemera we’ll be creating.

 To sum it all up:

 What a magnificent obsession this car has been in my life – and I’ve loved every minute and every one of the dollars invested in pursuing this Project!
 I’ve collected many dozens of vintage kits over the last thirty years and, in the process, I’ve collected not less than eight of the very rare metallic red issue versions of the kit.
 This rapacious goal to acquire (some by trading) many vintage kits led to my earlier acquisition of several examples of the 1964-1966 kits that precipitated my discovery of the scandalous Kelly Springfield Tire promotional program.

 The entirety of the Predicta Project will take some years to complete, but all things worth doing are worth doing right (as my dad taught me).
-You’re invited to look over my shoulder by checking out the several pages on this site:

 - Jump to the brief history of the car.